Get Right Car Insurance Quotes this 2022

 Let’s give you a rough idea of how the price of car insurance is estimated in Dubai.

-For example, if the value of your car lies between AED 10,000 and AED 300,000, the premium of car insurance will start from 3%.
+For example, if the value of your Car lies between AED 10,000 and AED 300,000, the premium of car insurance will start at 3%.

 If the cost of your car is less than AED 10,000, the average rate will be 3%.
 The average insurance rate for cars that cost more than AED 300,000 will be 2.75%.

-Thus, there are some other factors that are considered while estimating the cost of car insurance in Dubai.
+Thus, some other factors are considered while estimating the cost of car insurance in Dubai.
 We have explained the applicable surcharges along with the factors below: